 Okay technically this is a restaurant.
 But CRU deserves to be on the list.
 Their cocktails are great and they have a rotating cocktail of the month designed by a local cocktail celeb which is always fantastic.
 They also have arguable the best gourmet tacos and octopus in the city.
 Ask for Jason (one of the partners) and tell him I sent you.

 Phoenix - Paradise Valley

 I love this little mostly outdoor spot.
 It feels decidedly Arizona.
-Big fire places and nibbles with live music on the weekends with a spanish flair to it all.
-The resturant is great but the bar offers a less expensive and more casual alternative with the same feel.
+Big fire places and nibbles with live music on the weekends with a Spanish flair to it all.
+The restaurant is great but the bar offers a less expensive and more casual alternative with the same feel.

 This new little speakeasy is making a name for itself.
 Tucked away inside the Hotel Adeline it’s a true hidden gem.
 They also have an attached cigar patio.
 Bring your own or buy one of theirs.
 Look for the phone booth and go inside.
 You’ll need a password though.
 So I encourage you to follow them on social media.
 If you want the Maven’s personal password send me an email or DM on social media.
 Miguel is a master behind the bar.
 You can be sure he will treat you right and delight you.